 TEXT FOR GRAPHIC 2 (50 words max)

 In addition to Gmail, you'll continue to have your Notes email address and access to your archives.
 To minimise confusion caused by this, we will soon enable forwarding of email from Notes to Google.
 However, in accordance with the PwC Google business rules, Partners and staff who work with clients listed in the Global Google Client Exception Registry must continue to use Notes to communicate.
 Check with your engagement team and the Registry to determine how to proceed.
-Please visit G Suite – Google Apps for Work UK on Spark for additional guidance on the use of mail.
+Please visit G Suite - Going Google: Middle East on Spark for additional guidance on the use of mail.

 ICON GRAPHIC 3